-As companies around the world continue to ramp up their data collection, storage and analysis capabilities, the risk of large-scale cybersecurity incidents grows increasingly severe.
-Modern cybercriminals utilize a staggering number of hacking techniques to gain access to critical infrastructure and sensitive data stores, capitalizing on network vulnerabilities, human error and lackluster IT security frameworks.
+As companies worldwide continue to ramp up their data collection, storage, and analysis capabilities, the risk of large-scale cybersecurity incidents grows increasingly severe.
+Modern cyber criminals utilize various hacking techniques to gain access to critical infrastructure and sensitive data stores, capitalizing on network vulnerabilities, human error, and lackluster IT security frameworks.

 Defining information security

 Organizations in every industry have come to rely on information technologies to manage their day-to-day operations and often leverage an array of different products and services.
 Maintaining the security of these IT assets is critical to the success of any business, as a single cybersecurity incident can have a significant impact on their efficiency and profitability.
-In fact, a 2019 report from Accenture found that the average cost of cybercrime for an organization increased $1.4 million from the previous year and now falls around $13 million in total.
-A weak information security posture is not just an issue for the company itself, as the theft of sensitive consumer information can lead to massive financial losses for their customers and industry partners.
+A 2019 report from Accenture found that the average cost of cybercrime for an organization increased $1.4 million from the previous year and now falls around $13 million in total.
+A weak information security posture is not just an issue for the company itself.
+The theft of sensitive consumer information can lead to massive financial losses for customers and industry partners.

 “The average cost of cybercrime for an independent organization increased $1.4 million between 2017 and 2018.”

 According to the National Institute of Standards and Technology, information security is defined as “the protection of information and systems from unauthorized access, use, disclosure, disruption, modification, or destruction to provide confidentiality, integrity, and availability.”
 Businesses typically achieve this objective by establishing a set of comprehensive strategies for managing security risks, internal processes, software tools, and IT policies.
 Under the NIST’s cybersecurity framework, organizations should have the capability to detect, document, and prevent malicious activities that target their digital and non-digital information.
 Of course, regular risk assessments are essential to upholding information security standards and mitigating new threats absent in their existing guidelines.